 The review will consist of a roadway evaluation that will include, but not be limited to, major corridors, traffic counts, and locations of crashes.
 Middlesex County will make available traffic count data for any available county projects with recent counts.
 The consultant should specify in their proposal what data sources, tools, or technologies they will utilize to supplement the data that Middlesex County will provide.
-The review of parking facilities should consider, but not be limited to, major locations, park and ride facilities, parking occupancy, and equity impact.
+The review of parking facilities should consider, but not be limited to, major locations, park and ride facilities and parking occupancy.

-In addition, the plan will include a review of electric vehicles and EV infrastructure.
-This should include, but not be limited to, existing private electric vehicles, projected electric vehicle demand, and electric vehicle infrastructure.
-The consultant will review and reference the guidance on electric vehicles provided by Middlesex County's EV Readiness Plan, and statewide guidance to avoid duplicated work.
+In addition, the plan will include a review of alternate fuel vehicles and charging infrastructure.
+This should include, but not be limited to, existing and projected demand, and necessary infrastructure.

-The review of freight should include, but not be limited to, major trucking, rail, shipping locations, freight volume, and truck routes, and their equity impact.
+The review of freight should include, but not be limited to, major trucking, rail, shipping locations, freight volume, and truck routes.
 The consultant will review and refer to the Southern Middlesex County Freight Movement Study to avoid a duplication of recent work.

-A review of active transportation will also be included and should include, but not be limited to, identifying bicycle, pedestrian, and micro-mobility facilities and ridership, and their equity impact, including existing and planned greenways and on-road active transportation facilities.
+A review of active transportation will also be included and should include, but not be limited to, identifying bicycle, pedestrian, and micro-mobility facilities and ridership, including existing and planned greenways and on-road active transportation facilities.

 The NJTPA Regional Active Transportation Plan, completed in 2023, should also be incorporated into the analysis and strategies.

-The review of rideshare should include, but not be limited to, ridership and an equity impact.
+The review of rideshare should include, but not be limited to, ridership.
 Middlesex County can provide ridership data for its micro-transit rideshare service operated by RIDE.